theukedge/shortcodes-to-show-or-hide-content/readme.txt

 = How do I get the plugin to do "this"? =

 Check the [Description tab](https://wordpress.org/plugins/shortcodes-to-show-or-hide-content/description/) for several examples showing what the plugin can do.

-If you're still stuck, [open a support ticket](https://wordpress.org/support/plugin/shortcodes-to-show-or-hide-content), or [send me an email](https://www.theukedge.com/contact/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=contact "Contact The UK Edge") and I'd be glad to help you out.
+If you're still stuck, the best thing to do is to submit an issue on [GitHub](https://github.com/theukedge/shortcodes-to-show-or-hide-content/issues).
+If you don't have a GitHub account, then [get in touch with me](https://www.theukedge.com/contact/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=contact "Contact The UK Edge") and I'd be glad to help you out.

+= Can you add a feature to this widget? =

+Probably.
+The best thing to do is to create a new feature request on [GitHub](https://github.com/theukedge/shortcodes-to-show-or-hide-content/issues).
+If you don't have a GitHub account, then [tell me](https://www.theukedge.com/contact/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=contact "Contact The UK Edge") what this widget should do that it doesn't currently.

 = Something's not right.
 What should I do? =

-Please [contact me](https://www.theukedge.com/contact/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=contact "Contact The UK Edge") if you have any problems with this plugin - I want to know if the plugin is broken so that I can fix it for you, and everyone else.
+The best thing to do is to submit an issue on [GitHub](https://github.com/theukedge/shortcodes-to-show-or-hide-content/issues).
+If you don't have a GitHub account, then [get in touch with me](https://www.theukedge.com/contact/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=contact "Contact The UK Edge") and I'll see about getting it fixed.

 == Changelog ==